AdamSobieski/Argumentation/README.md

 As one can observe, [JavaScript Object Notation (JSON)](https://en.wikipedia.org/wiki/JSON) and related [Remote Procedure Calls (JSON-RPC)](https://en.wikipedia.org/wiki/JSON-RPC) are very popular among artificial-intelligence APIs, frameworks, and protocols.
 JSON is also utilized by new [AIF libraries](https://github.com/arg-tech/xaif) and forthcoming standards for [representing conversation data](https://docs.vcons.org/en/current-draft).

 Will artificial-intelligence APIs, frameworks, and protocols one day support the expressiveness for multipart messages having [`multipart/mixed`](https://en.wikipedia.org/wiki/MIME#mixed), [`multipart/related`](https://en.wikipedia.org/wiki/MIME#related), or [`multipart/alternative`](https://en.wikipedia.org/wiki/MIME#alternative) semantics?
-Will this expressiveness one day come to include that of the hierarchical nature of MIME messages, where messages' parts can each have multiple parts?
+Will this expressiveness one day come to include that of the full hierarchical nature of MIME messages, where messages' parts can each have multiple parts?

 Today, artificial-intelligence message models include support for multiple message content parts.